farmeroy/portfolio2.0/case-studies/pre-code-flix.md

 **Pre Code Flix** is a full-stack web app that allows users to create an account, log in, and browse a database of early Hollywood films.
 Users can like and unlike films, as well as read more about the genres and directors, and find other movies that might match their interests.

-The frontend is built with React, and the back end is an Express.js REST API that accesses a non-relational database (MongoDB).
+The front end is built with React, and the back end is an Express.js REST API that accesses a non-relational database (MongoDB).

 ![pre-code flix screenshot](/movie-app.png)

 ## Purpose/Context

 This app was part of my full-stack certification at Career Foundry.
 The objectives were to build a REST API, a non-relational database, and a front end with React.
 I chose to focus the app on a period of cinema known as Pre-Code.
-Before 1934, Hollywood cinema had no rating system and many movies were produced that religious and politcal leaders found qustionable, but that lead to many great movies being produced.
+Before 1934, Hollywood cinema had no rating system and many movies were produced that religious and political leaders found questionable, but that lead to many great movies being produced.
 In 1934 the 'Hayes Code' was established and the Hollywood studios began to self-censor.
 I thought it would be interesting to focus on this early, often forgotten period.

 ## Tools and Methodologies

 ### Front End
 - React
-- Parcel
+- Parcel -> then updated to Vite
 - React-Router (v6)
 - React Bootstrap
 - Redux